-CHAPTER 1-S: OVERVIEW1 0

-What Is In This Assessment and Item Specifications Document?
-10

-Background of NAEP

-Overview of the 2026 NAEP Reading Assessment and Item Specifications

-NAEP Administration and Student Samples

-Reporting Results of the NAEP Reading Assessment

-Exhibit 1.1.
-Generic Achievement Level Policy Definitions for the National Assessment

-Educational Progress

-Comparison of the 2009-2019 and the 2026 NAEP Reading Frameworks and Assessment and

-Item Specifications

-Exhibit 1.2.
-Similarities and Differences Between the 2009-2019 and 2026 NAEP Read 0

-Frameworks and Assessment and Item Specifications

-Aligning With the Framework and the Assessment and Item Specifications 14

-CHAPTER 2-S: THE 2026 NAEP READING ASSESSMENT

-Comprehension Items: The Role of Comprehension Targets Locate and Recall

-Exhibit 2.1.
-Sample Item: Locate and Recall

-•

-Integrate and Interpret

-Exhibit 2.2.
-Sample Item: Integrate and Interpret

-Exhibit 2.3.
-Sample Item: Integrate and Interpret

-Analyze and Evaluate

-Exhibit 2.4.
-Sample Item: Analyze and Evaluate

-Use and Apply

-Exhibit 2.5.
-Sample Item: Use and Apply 21

-Comprehension Targets and the NAEP Definition of Reading Comprehension 21

-Contexts and Purposes

-Disciplinary Contexts

-Purposes 22

-Exhibit 2.6.
-Example of a Reading to Develop Understanding Purpose for a Grade 8 22

-Literature Block 23

-Exhibit 2.7.
-Example of a Reading to Solve a Problem Purpose for a Grade 12 Social 24

-Studies Block

-Exhibit 2.8.
-Example of Four Task-Specific Purposes in a Grade 12 Social Studies Bloch x .25

-Contexts and Purposes and the NAEP Definition of Reading Comprehension 25

-Texts

-Disciplinary Texts

-Texts in a Digital Platform

-Text Complexity

-Text and the NAEP Definition of Reading Comprehension Universal Design Elements

-Task-Based UDEs

-Exhibit 2.9.
-Example of a Task-Based UDE From a Grade 12 RSP Block

-Exhibit 2.10.
-Example of a Task-Based UDE From a Grade 12 RSP Block

-Motivational UDEs
+CHAPTER 1-S: OVERVIEW 10 What Is In This Assessment and Item Specifications Document?
+10 Background on NAEP 10 Overview of the 2026 NAEP Reading Assessment and Item Specifications NAEP Administration and Student Samples Reporting Results of the NAEP Reading Assessment Exhibit 1.1: Generic Achievement Level Policy Definitions for the National Assessmen Educational Progress Comparison of the 2009-2019 and the 2026 NAEP Reading Frameworks and Assessment ar Item Specifications Exhibit 1.2.
+Similarities and Differences Between the 2009-2019 and 2026 NAEP Read Frameworks and Assessment and Item Specifications Aligning with the Framework and the Assessment and Item Specifications CHAPTER 2-S: THE 2026 NAEP READING ASSESSMENT Comprehension Items: The Role of Comprehension Targets Locate and Recall Exhibit 2.1.
+Sample Item: Locate and Recall • Integrate and Interpret Exhibit 2.2.
+Sample Item: Integrate and Interpret Exhibit 2.3.
+Sample Item: Integrate and Interpret 18 Analyze and Evaluate 19 Exhibit 2.4.
+Sample Item: Analyze and Evaluate 19 Use and Apply 20 Exhibit 2.5.
+Sample Item: Use and Apply Comprehension Targets and the NAEP Definition of Reading Comprehension 21 Contexts and Purposes Disciplinary Contexts Purposes 22 Exhibit 2.6.
+Example of a Reading to Develop Understanding Purpose for a Grade 8 Literature Block 23 Exhibit 2.7.
+Example of a Reading to Solve a Problem Purpose for a Grade 12 Social Studies Block 24 Exhibit 2.8.
+Example of four task-specific purposes in a Grade 12 Social Studies Block 24 Contexts and Purposes and the NAEP Definition of Reading Comprehension Texts Disciplinary Texts Texts in a Digital Platform Text Complexity Text and the NAEP Definition of Reading Comprehension.
+26 Universal Design Elements Task-based UDEs Exhibit 2.9.
+Example of a Task-based UDE from a Grade 12 RSP Block 28 Exhibit 2.10.
+Example of a Task-based UDE from a Grade 12 RSP Block 28 Motivational UDEs6 28